 When growing salsify, it’s also important to keep the plant well watered.
 Even and adequate watering will keep the salsify roots from becoming fibrous.

 Also be sure to shade plants during high temperatures.
-Salsify grows best in cooler temperatures and can get tough if the temperatures rise above 85 F. (29 C.) Shading your salsify in temperatures like this can help keep your salsify tender and tasty.
+Salsify grows best in cooler temperatures and can get tough if the temperatures rise above 85 degrees F. (29 C.) Shading your salsify in temperatures like this can help keep your salsify tender and tasty.

 When and How to Harvest Salsify